 The 2nd measure represents the G chord, with all strings played in their open positions.

 Tablature has the benefit of not only showing which note a musician is required to play, but also where and when to play that note.
+If you are looking at banjo chords, this information is left out.
 Whenever you are using conventional music notation to play a song, you are required to know exactly where on the banjo to locate each musical note.

 Conventional notation leaves the player to have a thorough understanding and knowledge of every note on all frets for each of the strings of the banjo.

 While knowing all this can be very advantageous, but it is a daunting task for players that want to learn just a few things to play one or two easy songs as a hobby and have fun.

 For instance, when you are playing a song that requires you to play the F note that is above the middle C. There are four different places to play this F note in G tuning on a standard five-string banjo.

 One can play this note at the fifteenth fret of the fourth string, at the third fret of the first string, at the tenth fret of the third string, or at the sixth fret of the second string.